DevSecNinja/ha-discover/ARCHITECTURE.md

 1. **Trigger**: User clicks "Trigger Re-Index" or scheduled job runs
 2. **Repository Discovery**:
-   - Backend calls GitHub API to search for repositories with `ha-discover` topic
+   - Backend calls GitHub API to search for repositories with `hadiscover` topic
    - Returns list of repository metadata (owner, name, URL, default branch)
 3. **File Discovery**:
    - For each repository, search for automation files in common locations